Winding Number Statistics for Chiral Random Matrices: Averaging Ratios of Parametric Determinants in the Orthogonal Case: Posing the Problem

 The pertinent topological invariant in the chiral classes AIII, BDI and CII is the winding number of $\det\, K(p)$ around the origin.
 It can be expressed as the integral\cite{Maffei2018, AsbothBook}

 where the logarithmic derivative

 is the winding number density.
-This definition corresponds directly to the usual definition in complex analysis by Cauchy's argument principle when writing the integral as a contour integral in $e^{ip}$.
+The integral \eqref{2WindingNumberDef} is an integer as can be shown by invoking Cauchy's argument principle when writing the integral as a contour integral in $e^{ip}$, see Ref.~\onlinecite{Guhr2023}.
 The real- and imaginary parts of $w(p)$ have different interpretations.
 While the real part describes the radial part of $\det K(p)$ and always integrates to zero over a closed contour, the imaginary part describes its angle.
 Therefore the latter would be sufficient to define the winding number.

 In Fig.~\ref{2fig} we illustrate the spectral flow of $K(p) = \cos(p) K_1 + i \sin(p) K_2$ with generic real $K_1, K_2 \in \mathbb{R}^{4\times 4}$.
 We plotted the eight real eigenvalues of the Hamiltonian $H(p)$, showing a reflection symmetry at $E=0$ due to chiral symmetry, and the four complex eigenvalues of $K(p)$ as well as the determinant $\det\, K(p)$.
 Due to level repulsion no degeneracies occur in the spectrum of $H(p)$, which implies that each eigenvalue is a $2\pi$-periodic function.
 This is not the case for the complex eigenvalues of $K(p)$, which may experience a permutation when running from $p=0$ to $p=2\pi$, as can be observed in Fig.~\ref{2fig}.
 However, the determinant of $K(p)$ is always a $2\pi$-periodic function and therefore suitable to define a winding number.
 For our specific choice of the parametric dependence we have $K(p+\pi) = -K(p)$, which restricts the amount of times $\det\, K(p)$ winds around the origin to be an even resp. odd number for even resp. odd matrix dimensions.
 This symmetry does not exist in general as we also illustrated in Fig.~\ref{2fig} by means of another random matrix field $K(p) = (a_1 + a_2 e^{ip} + a_3 e^{2ip}+ a_4 e^{3ip}) K_1 + (b_1 + b_2 e^{ip} + b_3 e^{2ip}+ b_4 e^{3ip}) K_2$ with generic real $K_1, K_2 \in \mathbb{R}^{4\times 4}$ and real coefficients $a_j$ and $b_j$.
 In this example we find an odd winding number.